 The Archival Film Collections duplicates and restores damaged, incomplete or otherwise unpreserved Swedish films so that they can be made available again in best possible condition.
 Read more about the Archival Film Collections.

 The Swedish Film Institute is the major body in the film sector in Sweden.
 Its mission is to subsidize the production and distribution of new films, to preserve and give access to the Swedish film heritage and to promote Swedish cinema in an international context.

-The National Library of Sweden, Division of Audiovisual Media
+The National Library of Sweden

 The National Library of Sweden has been the repository for legal deposit of all printed material in Sweden since the 17th century, be it high literature or train schedules.The collecting mission also include television, radio, film, music and computer games.
 Everything is preserved for posterity, and serves as the nation’s collective memory.